“A superbly stylish hotel with a salt-water pool, mouth-watering Khmer cuisine, great spa and where privacy abounds”

 Along the second-floor of a smart colonial building, the Classic Rooms sit between the main house and the pool.
 They’re compact at best but make up for it with their wonderful location.

-Given the choice we'd opt for a suite.
+Given the choice we'd opt for a Bungalow Suite.
 All have green roofs, are named after local herbs and fruit, and sit either side of a winding path.
 Inside, one whole wall is glass and opens onto your private garden, where a largely decorative outdoor shower is safely walled from prying eyes.
 Inside, uniquely, is your own programmable steam bath as well as a power shower and an oval terrazzo bath opposite the bed.
 As for the rest of your micro-palace, super-comfortable beds come as standard, and colour-washed walls come in blues, greens, reds and yellows.
-The Executive and Royal Suites have added square footage and outdoor sunken Jacuzzis.
+For an additional splurge, you can opt for an Executive Suite or a Royal Suite, which each have added square footage and an outdoor sunken Jacuzzi.
 There are bowls of fruit, paper lanterns, clever espresso machines and a sound gewgaw.
 TVs are available on request, a nice touch.

 - Air conditioning